-The ICAR-IISR has developed number of soybean varieties like NRC 2, NRC 12, NRC 7, NRC 37, NRC 86, NRC 127, IS 138, IS 136, IS 147, NRCSL 1, IS 132, IS 128 etc suited to location specific needs of farmers with traits of high yield, short/medium maturity duration, and high oil content.
-The institute also developed some specialty type soybean genotypes with traits like high oleic acid (NRC 106), Null KTI (NRC 101, NRC 102), Vegetable type soybean (NRC 105), Null Lox-2(NRC 109) etc. which have been registered with ICAR-NBPGR, New Delhi and few of them has been commercialized among the potential corporate clients for large scale multiplication to meet specific needs.
-Very recently the institute developed First KTI Free Soybean variety NRC 127 suitable for direct consumption which is gaining popularity and is in great demand by the consumers.
+The ICAR-IISR has developed number of soybean varieties, like NRC 2, NRC 12, NRC 7, NRC 37, NRC 86, NRC 127, NRC 128, NRC 132, NRC 136, NRC 138, NRC 142, NRC 147, NRCSL 1, etc suited to location specific needs of farmers with traits of high yield, short/medium maturity duration, and high oil content.
+The institute also developed and released some specialty soybean varieties like NRC 127 (India's first KTI free soybean variety), NRC 142 (free from both KTI as well as lypoxygenase-2 acid) NRC 147 (high oleic acid) in the recent past.
+Similarly the institute has developed vegetable type soybean genotypes which have been registered with ICAR-NBPGR, New Delhi and few of them has been commercialized among the potential corporate clients for large scale multiplication to meet specific needs.
+The recently released varieties like NRC 130, NRC 138 and NRC 142 are gaining popularity among the soy growers.